grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 #### Stilt City:
 * [ ] make sure Shakes learns that Chips left the Prospect
+* [ ] make references to Shakes beginning to go deaf

 #### Not sure where:
 * [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world